CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 We can think of a function `f : A → B` as an element `f x : B` that depends on an element `x : A` for its definition.
-What sets Agda (and other "dependently typed" languages) apart from ordinary functional programming is that we can have types that depend on elements for their definition.
+What sets Agda (and other "dependently typed" languages) apart from ordinary functional programming languages is that we can have types that depend on elements for their definition.

-As a slightly mathematical example, suppose $n ∈ ℕ$ is a number and consider the set $\{m : ℕ ∣ ∃ i. m = n · i\}$ of numbers which are multiples of than $n$.
+As a slightly mathematical example, suppose $n ∈ ℕ$ is a number and consider the set $\{m : ℕ ∣ ∃ i. m = n · i\}$ of numbers which are multiples of $n$.
 We can define this as an Agda type `MultiplesOf`{.Agda}.
 (Don't worry about the actual definition for now.)